 2. When you do use meat, use meat as a “seasoning” rather than the centerpiece of the meal.
 I know this is a radical departure from the standard “American” diet, but it saves a ton of money, while still giving you a little meat.
 Instead of that huge roast decorated with a few veggies, how about a vegetable stew, with beef broth and small bits of beef.
 Or Chicken and vegetable rice instead of the big roast chicken?
 (Ah, here I may get some input from “real” flexitarians – is a meal with “less” meat a flexitarian meal, or does it have to be vegetarian?)

 3. Vegetable casseroles!
 You can make a killer casserole with a can of mushroom soup, noodles, and your choice of vegetables.
 I use frozen veggies for convenience sake, but if I can get my hands on local produce..
 YAY!

 4. Big colorful salads can make a great main meal.
 In the summer, don’t cook once in a while!
+This can definitely help with cutting back on meat.
 Your body will thank you for having big salads.
 With summer fruits and vegetables available at farmer’s markets, take advantage of local produce and whip up some no cook meals.
 Save on energy to cook, keep the kitchen cooler.

 I have no intention of giving up meat entirely, but I do feel the pleasant difference when I cut back on my previous consumption of steaks and roasts.
-And I most certainly see the difference in my shopping bill.
+And I most certainly see the difference in my shopping bill when cutting back on meat.
 You will too.

 If you’re struggling to pay off debt, ACCC can help.
 Schedule a free credit counseling session with us today.